perticascatalin/Learning/DSS/StudyCase.md

 [3] Example from slides

-[4] Thinking: Fast and Slow, Choices
+[4] *Thinking: Fast and Slow, Choices*, Daniel Kahneman

-[5] System 1 and System 2 cognition in the decision to adopt and use a new technology
+[5] *System 1 and System 2 cognition in the decision to adopt and use a new technology*, Vijay Khatri et al